 3 in 1 bedside commode placed over a toilet

 Portable bedside commodes can be used just like safety frames.

-If your commode comes with a splash shield, you can place this under the toilet seat of the commode, and it will avoid any splashing as it fits down into the toilet bowl – but to be honest we have never needed to use ours.
+- if your commode comes with a splash shield, place it under the toilet seat of the commode – it fits down into the toilet bowl

 My mom has used a bedside commode over our toilet for the last year and a half and loves it !

 If you want to know more about using a bedside commode as a raised toilet seat, you can find out all about it in my article “Can A Bedside Commode Be Used Over A Toilet?”.

 Some examples of this type of commode are –

 Drive Medical heavy duty bariatric commode

 Drive Medical steel folding bedside commode

 UltraCommode bedside commode